victtorm/fractol/README.md

 <div>
 <h2> 🏁 Goals </h2>

-- Create a basic computer graphics project, 3 types of fractal Mandelbrot Set, Julia set and Koch curve!
+- Create a basic computer graphics project, 3 types of fractal Mandelbrot Set, Julia set and Koch curve.

 - This has a opportunity to get familiar with the graphics libraries, to discover or use the mathematical notion of complex numbers, to take a peek at the concept of optimization in computer graphics and practice event handling.